Chapter 7: That’s All Right (Mama)

 I had guzzled 36 ounces of that cold carbonated sweet delight — secret recipe — tasting of vanilla and cinnamon in less than 48 hours.
 Now, I could afford an entire case of Coke and drink as much as I wanted.

-Lynn, the older woman receptionist (maybe twenty-six) at WAMY, took an interest in looking out for me — no doubt seeing me as an immature 15-year-old who was going to need it.
 Joy and I had talked for hours at a time (while the religious programming aired) every Sunday morning over several weeks; then, suddenly, the calls stopped.

 Joy was lonely and needed someone to talk with, and I was more than willing.
 I later heard that she was racked with polio and pretty much housebound.
-I’m sure Joy was heartbroken about our telephone break up, I know I was, I loved her a little as well.
+I’m sure Joy was heartbroken about our telephone break up.
+I know I was.
+I loved her a little as well.
 I never heard from her again.
 Well, so much for the egotistical DJ.

-Take that, Jr. High bullies who were enjoying a good laugh at my expense just a few years earlier.
-“Hey Swan’s Down Shit Mix (Vulgar spin of the then-popular Swan’s Down Cake Mix), you’re wearing my old T-shirt, you know how I know?”
+Take that, Jr. High bullies enjoying a good laugh at my expense just a few years earlier.
+“Hey Swan’s Down Shit-mix (Vulgar spin of the then-popular Swan’s Down Cake Mix), you’re wearing my old T-shirt; you know how I know?”
 With everyone anticipating his response, the bully said, “I used to rub my sweat off on the sleeve, and the stain’s still there.”
-Everyone on the crowded school bus burst into laughter, except me.
-The last I heard about the bully, he was picking cotton at the infamous Parchman State Penitentiary in Mississippi.
+Everyone except me on the crowded school bus thought it was pretty funny and had a good laugh.

-Getting to WAMY now, I had the use of my brother’s almost new black VW Beetle with bucket seats, and four on the floor.
 Dale had a company truck, so between him and Momma, it was decided that I should use the VW as a safer mode of travel.
-Although not great for taking a date to the Drive-In, or streetlight showdowns, I was very appreciative.
+Although not great for taking a date to the Drive-In or streetlight showdowns, I was very appreciative.

 baby-ruth-king-size.png